SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 2. **Description**.
 Enter an optional description.
 3. **S3 Region**.
 Select the Amazon Region for your** API Gateway** S3 bucket.
 4. **Bucket Name**.
 Enter the exact name of your **API Gateway** S3 bucket.
-5.**Path Expression**.
+5. **Path Expression**.
 Enter the string that matches the S3 objects you'd like to collect.
 You can use a wildcard (*) in this string.
 (DO NOT use a leading forward slash.
 See [Amazon Path Expressions](/docs/send-data/Sources/sources-hosted-collectors/Amazon-Web-Services/Amazon-Path-Expressions).)
 :::note
 The S3 bucket name is not part of the path.
 Don’t include the bucket name when you are setting the Path Expression.
 :::